 Learn about and download the Downtown Plan by visiting our Downtown Plan page.

-Midtown is generally described as that area along SR 410 from Fennel Creek (192nd Ave E) to 214th Ave E. Midtown is developed on both the north and south sides of SR 410, and includes several retail stores including Wal-Mart, Office Depot, Albertson’s, Target, Safeway, Fred Meyer and Regal Cinemas.
-Midtown also includes the 149-acre area known as the WSU Forest, a portion of which was deeded to the City in 2010.
-For information on the City's portion of the forest and other projects, view hte Current Projects page.
+Midtown is generally described as that area along SR 410 from Fennel Creek (192nd Ave E) to 214th Ave E. Midtown is developed on both the north and south sides of SR 410, and includes several retail stores including Wal-Mart, Office Depot, Target, Safeway, Fred Meyer and Regal Cinemas.
+Midtown also includes the 149-acre area known as the former WSU Forest.
+The City was granted

 Eastown is generally described as that area along SR 410 from 214th Ave E to 234th Ave E. Eastown is generally developed at its western edge.
 The City’s most significant commercial development opportunity lies in the portion of Eastown running along SR 410 from East 214th to East 234th.
 However, sewer service has not been extended to much of this section of Eastown.